-4 2 hrs 30 min 🕮 Page 4-17 This activity is divided into four parts.
+4 2 hrs 30 min 🖽 Page 4-17 This activity is divided into four parts.
 In Part A , you will read The Fatal River Story and individ questions. ually answer some In Part B , you will work with a partner and repeat the act ivity.
 In Part C , you will join another pair and repeat the activit y once more.
 Finally, in Part D you will address the discussion question ns as a group.
-Part A Work Individually (Your Personal Assessment of the Characters) 🛄 Page 4-17 Read The Fatal River Story found on page 4-19.
-Determine: • Who are the most and least honourable characters s and why? • Who are the most and least powerful characters at nd why?
+Part A Work Individually (Your Personal Assessment of the Characters) 🚇 Page 4-17 Read The Fatal River Story found on page 4-19.
+Determine: • Who are the most and least honourable characters s and why?

-Indicate your answers by filling in "Section 1 - Personal Assessment" of the chart

-Assessment of the Characters in The Fatal River Story on page 4-20.
+Indicate your answers by filling in "Section 1 - Personal Assessment" of the chart Assessment of the Characters in The Fatal River Story on page 4-20.